DataDog/KubeHound/docs/edges/PERMISSION_DISCOVER.md

 ## Details

 K8s RBAC aggregates sets of API permissions together under `Role` (namespaced) and `ClusterRole` (cluster-wide) objects.
 These are then assigned to specific users via a `RoleBinding` (namespaced) or `ClusterRoleBinding` (cluster-wide) objects.
-This edge represents this relationship granting one or more permissions to an identity.
+This edge represents this relationship granting one or more permissions to an identity, which can be discovered by an attacker.

 ## Prerequisites